sausage404/mbext-project/README.md

 `@mbext/project` is a library that provides a set of tools for managing Minecraft Bedrock Edition add-on projects.
 It includes features such as project configuration, file management, and more.

-> New version 1.2.0, Add initialization resource pack
+> New version 1.2.3 is released!
+> - Added new command `import` to import a project to bds.

 ## Features